sysdiglabs/ibm-powervs-monitoring/readme.md

 ### Description

 This script will deploy the monitoring stack on IBM PowerVS over RHEL.
-The stack is composed by Prometheus and Node exporter for PPC64le architecture.
+The stack is composed by Prometheus and Node exporter for PPC64le architecture as well as SAP Host exporter if selected.
 The script will also configure the remote write endpoint to send the time series to the IBM Cloud Monitoring instance.
 No further extra configuration is needed.

 ### Prerequisites

 - [IBM Cloud account](https://cloud.ibm.com/registration)
 - A PowerVS instance with RHEL installed.
 The supported architecture is ppc64le.
+- A SAP instance if SAP Host exporter is selected.
 - Root access to the PowerVS instance

 ### Usage